Solunska/udemy-course-nextjs-projects/01. Node.js Basics/README.md

-# Section 1: Building a Basic Node.js Server with Routing and Request Handling
+# Project 1: Building a Basic Node.js Server with Routing and Request Handling

-## Concepts Covered
+## Section 1: Understanding the Basics

 In this section, I covered a range of foundational Node.js concepts: